 Purge Audit Logs ×

 Date Range From

-Purges audit logs within the time- frame entered in the From and To fields.
-If Purge is clicked without page.
+Purges audit logs within the time- frame entered in the From and To page.

 entering dates, all audit logs are purged.
 To

 192c0ell the Purge Cancel

 Figure 33 Purge Audit Logs Window

 • 📑 : Generates a csv file of the audit logs